CI-Research/KeywordAnalysis/README.md

 ### Machine Learning Pipeline: TF-IDF and K-Means

+Introducing the TF-IDF method for vectorizing a "bag of words"

+TF: "Term Frequency"
+- normalized for the length of the document
+- hashed into a fixed-length set of buckets ("the hashing trick") so that we don't have an extremely high number of dimensions (count of all distinct tokens)
+- downside: there will be some hash collisions, where unrelated words get mapped to the same "dimension"

+IDF: "Inverse Document Frequency"
+- Normalize word counts based on how frequently a word occurs in the corpus.
+- Logarithmic transformation so that words which occur in literally every document (100% or 1.0) get weighted down to 0 (ln 1)
+- Rare words are weighted heavily
+- Helpful where rare, technical vocabulary constitutes distinguishing features

 In spark 2.0, Spark has made csv a built-in source.
 We can create Dataframes from csv file.

 `sudo yum install -y git`